notesbytom/notesbytom/cisco-switch/catalyst-webgui.md

 Keep your switch software up-to-date for security fixes.
 * Disable Non-Secure access to the Web UI: `no ip http server`
 * Temporarily enable Secure access to the Web UI: `ip http secure-server`
+  * Apply an access-list using `ip http access-class ...` to restrict webui access.
 * User accounts must be authenticated to privilege level 15 for full webui feature access.

 ## Fast File Transfers for Updates